 Sales for market animals takes place in the fall at seven to nine months of age.
 Our breeding and pet stock are available anytime after weaning.
-This is generally at four months for doelings and three months for bucklings.
+This is generally at six months for doelings and five months for bucklings.

 Meet our goats